OpenHD/FPVCamera/README.md

    - Configure the stream such that the decoder knows that no picture re-ordering is possible.
 The easiest way to achieve this would be to set pic_order_cnt_type to 2

 ### 4. Resolution / Framerate requirements:
 To be usable for FPV, the minimum requirements for a live FPV feed are 720p60fps.
-More combinations like 1080p60 or 720p120 would be nice.
+More expensive configurations like 1080p60 or 720p120 would be nice.

 ### 4. Size requirements:
 The whole unit (image sensor and encoder) shall be as light and small as possible since it is always mounted on an aircraft or "drone"